Finding a Therapist Who Can Help You Heal

 Is therapy working?

 You should be able to tell within a session or two whether you and your therapist are a good fit.
-But sometimes, you may like your therapist but feel like you aren’t making progress.
+But sometimes, you may like your therapist but feel that you aren’t making progress.
 It’s important to evaluate your progress to make sure you’re getting what you need from therapy.

 A word of caution: There is no smooth, fast road to recovery.
 It’s a process that’s full of twists, turns, and the occasional backtrack.
 Sometimes, what originally seemed like a straightforward problem turns into a more complicated issue.
 Be patient and don’t get discouraged over temporary setbacks.
 It’s not easy to break old, entrenched patterns.

 Remember that growth is difficult, and you won’t be a new person overnight.
 But you should notice positive changes in your life.
 Your overall mood might be improving, for example.
 You may feel more connected to family and friends.
 Or a crisis that might have overwhelmed you in the past doesn’t throw you as much this time.